5 Powerful rules: mastering protein vs. carbs for peak results

 FAQ: Balancing Your Macros for Real Results

-1. Is a low-carb diet better for burning fat while exercising?
+1. Is a low-carb diet better for fat loss?
 While low-carb diets can help the body become "fat-adapted," they often inhibit high-intensity performance.
-For most people, cutting carbs too low leads to "hitting the wall" and a decrease in training intensity.
-As discussed in our foundational analysis of protein vs. carbs, a balanced approach usually yields more consistent long-term results than extremes.
+For most, cutting carbs too low leads to "hitting the wall."
+As discussed in our analysis of protein vs. carbs, a balanced approach usually yields more consistent long-term results than extremes.
+By refusing to engage in the polarizing debate of protein vs carbs, you allow your body to remain in an anabolic state for a greater portion of the day.
+Proper fueling ensures your endocrine system remains balanced, preventing the cortisol spikes often associated with low-carb, high-protein extremes.

 READ FULL ARTICLE

-2. How much protein do I actually need if I lift weights three times a week?
+2. How much protein do I need for weight training?
 For moderate resistance training, aim for 1.2g to 1.7g of protein per kilogram of body weight.
-If you weigh 70kg, that’s roughly 84g to 119g of protein per day, which is easily achievable through three balanced meals and a couple of high-protein snacks like Greek yogurt or nuts.
+This is easily achievable through three balanced meals and high-protein snacks like Greek yogurt.

 READ FULL ARTICLE

-3. Do I really need expensive sports drinks during my 45-minute gym session?
-No. Ingesting carbohydrates during exercise is generally only beneficial for sessions lasting longer than 60 minutes.
+3. Do I need expensive sports drinks?
+No. Carbohydrates during exercise are only beneficial for sessions longer than 60 minutes.
 For shorter workouts, plain water is sufficient.
-For longer sessions, you can make a "Human-Grade" sports drink at home by mixing 3.5 cups of water, 0.5 cups of orange juice, 2 tablespoons of honey, and a pinch of salt.

 READ FULL ARTICLE

 4. Can I get enough protein on a vegan diet?
 Absolutely.
-Professional teams like Forest Green Rovers prove that elite performance is possible on plant-based proteins.
 The key is variety: lentils, seitan, edamame, and soy milk provide all the essential amino acids needed for repair, provided your total calorie intake is sufficient.

 READ FULL ARTICLE

-5. Why do I feel so tired the day after a hard workout even if I ate a steak?
+5. Why do I feel tired after a hard workout despite eating protein?
 Fatigue is often a symptom of depleted glycogen, not a lack of protein.
-It takes the body at least 20 hours to fully restore muscle glycogen after a grueling session.
-If you skipped the carbs post-workout, your muscles are still "empty," regardless of how much protein you ate.
-To understand how to calculate your specific needs for each category, refer to our in-depth guide: The Protein Equation: Decoding Individual Macronutrient Requirements.
+It takes the body at least 20 hours to restore muscle glycogen.
+If you skip carbs post-workout, your muscles remain "empty."
+To calculate your specific needs, refer to our guide: The Protein Equation: Decoding Individual Macronutrient Requirements.

 READ FULL ARTICLE